University-of-Strathclyde-LTE-Team/moodle-local_nagios/README.md

 ## Service API

-The local_nagios plugin scans other Moodle plugins looking for the callbacks "nagios_services" and "nagios_status".
+The local_nagios plugin scans other Moodle plugins looking for the callbacks "nagios_services" and "nagios_status" in lib.php.

 ### nagios_services callback